Short Term Coverage Vs. Major Medical Coverage

 If you need medical coverage, you may be able to buy short-term health insurance outside open enrollment.
-It is not the same as a major medical policy, which is also insurance for catastrophic medical expenses.
+However, short-term is not the same as a major medical policy, which is also insurance for catastrophic medical expenses.
 Major medical insurance is ACA-compliant.

-Short-term insurance is outside of the ACA and will not protect you from the fee.
+Short-term insurance is outside of the ACA and will not protect you from the fee (the fee is reduced to zero in most states 2019 forward).
 Major medical insurance is often a 12-month policy period, includes ACA coverage and benefits, and must be bought during open enrollment.
 Short-term insurance is usually bought with a 3 to 12 month policy period, can be bought at any time, and provides stated payments to you for covered medical expenses.

 Short-term insurance is designed for high-cost injury or illness.
 It is an income replacement plan.
 There will be a high deductible as well as a maximum payout.
 For example, you might have a $1,000,000 maximum for illness with a $5,000 deductible.
 You can combine it with a second temporary accident policy with, for example, a $15,000 maximum along with a $5,000 deductible.
 Dental and vision coverage can be purchased separately.
 The money is paid to you after you pay your medical bills and submit proof to the insurance company.